 - Assumptions are made explicit, leading to shared vision and integrated goals

-- Team knows how to make decisions, and makes them
+- The team knows how to make decisions, and makes them

-- Individuals know what they’re working on, and how it aligns with corporate goals
+- Team members know what they’re working on, and how it aligns with corporate goals

 - Clear processes exist around how to do the work